-Health & Wellness: Provide a range of health services for physical and mental health, as well https://governingcouncil.utoronto.ca/ombudsperson
+Health & Wellness: Provide a range of health services for physical and mental health, as well as wellness programs https://governingcouncil.utoronto.ca/ombudsperson

 Ombudsperson: Offers confidential advice to students, faculty and staff.
 Assists students to engage with administrative structures, usually after all normal channels have been exhausted.